Stratus-Security/Subdominator/ReadMe.md

 ## Fingerprints
 The fingerprints and services are dynamically pulled from the [CanITakeOverXYZ repo](https://github.com/EdOverflow/can-i-take-over-xyz) as a source of truth.
 To fill in the gaps and correct incorrect fingerprints, this tool also has its own [custom fingerprints list](https://github.com/Stratus-Security/Subdominator/blob/master/Subdominator/custom_fingerprints.json) which is used in conjunction.

-Here is the current list of services supported:
+Below is the current list of services supported, to ignore edge cases use the `-eu` flag.
 | Service | Status |
 |---------|--------|
 | Acquia | Edge case |